-Why This Isn’t the Time for a Public Option or Medicare for Some
+Why This Isn’t the Time for a Public Health Insurance Option or Medicare for Some

 The public option and Medicare for some are being used to divide and distract supporters of Medicare for all in order to weaken them and make them believe they are asking for too much, just as happened during the health reform efforts in 2008-10.
 We can’t be taken off track again.

 What is the real purpose of a public option or lowering the age of Medicare when neither is an effective nor a lasting solution?
 It is only because the Democrats are unwilling to take on the powerful health insurance and pharmaceutical industries.
-The problem is that we can’t solve the healthcare crisis until we do.
+The problem is that we can’t solve the health care crisis until we do.

 Taboola Below Article